How to encrypt my server and decrypt it remotely with Dropbear SSH?

 Boot up a custom CentOS ISO

-Installing and encrypting (during the installation) CentOS 7
+Installing and encrypting CentOS 7

-- Once you have opened the VNC console, you should see this:
+Once you have opened the VNC console, you should see this:

-Select Install CentOS 7 with the arrow keys and press Enter. - Choose a language and press Continue.
+Select Install CentOS 7 with the arrow keys and press Enter.

 Switch the toggle button from Off to On.
-The IP address will be provided from our DHCP server. - Now you can press the button Begin installation.
+The IP address will be provided from our DHCP server.

-- On the next screen, you will have to enter your root password.
+You will have to enter your root password.
 Enter it and press Continue.

 Installing Dracut-Crypt-SSH in order to decrypt your machine via SSH

 This module allows you to decrypt your machine remotely via SSH.
-We would suggest you installing this module because it removes the inconvenience of rebooting your VPS.
-This application uses the dropbear SSH server.
-If you prefer to enter the passphrase of your server via VNC every time, you can skip this step.
+We suggest installing this module because it removes the inconvenience of having to reboot your VPS.
+This application uses the Dropbear SSH server.

 The first thing we need to do is to download dracut-crypt-ssh app using these commands: